-French Open: Ankita Raina, Ramkumar Ramanathan bow out in singles qualifying second round
+French Open: Ankita Raina, Ramkumar, Sumit Nagal bow out in singles qualifying second round

-Ankita Raina and Ramkumar Ramanthan’s quest to reach the main draw of the year’s second Grand Slam came to an end as they bowed out of the French Open with a second-round defeat in Paris on Wednesday.
+Ankita Raina, Sumit Nagal and Ramkumar Ramanthan’s quest to reach the main draw of the year’s second Grand Slam came to an end as they bowed out of the French Open with second-round defeats in Paris on Wednesday.

 Raina, up against higher-ranked Belgian Greet Minnen (world No 125), could win only two games in the match that lasted one hour and 21 minutes.
 The 182nd ranked Indian could convert only one of the three break points and eventually lost 2-6, 0-6.
 Raina struggled especially on her serve, facing 12 break points and conceding six of those.
 The Belgian won a whopping 60% of her receiving points.